RetroDECK/ES-DE/USERGUIDE-DEV.md

 Castle Crashers/584108B7/000D0000/F9432A7FE407A3C196C95D0FFD4A540937FD4EEC58
 ```

-For this example it's F9432A7FE407A3C196C95D0FFD4A540937FD4EEC58 that is the actual game.
+For this example it's F9432A7FE407A3C196C95D0FFD4A540937FD4EEC58 that is the actual game file.
 It's recommended to move this file to the root of the `~/ROMs/xbox360` system directory and to rename it to the game name followed by _(XBLA)_ to make it clear that it's an Xbox Live Arcade game.
 After doing this our example directory structure would look like the following:
 ```
 ~/ROMs/xbox360/Castle Crashers (XBLA)
 ~/ROMs/xbox360/Gears of War.iso